reeshuffled/reeshuffled.github.io/_posts/2024-02-21-What-Love-Is-And-What-It-Can-Be.md

 ---
 layout: notes
-categories: Notes
-tags: ["Love/Romance"]
+tags:
+- Love/Romance
-title: "What Love Is: And What It Can Be by Carrie Ichikawa Jenkins"
+title: 'What Love Is: And What It Can Be by Carrie Ichikawa Jenkins'
 slug: what-love-is
-description: "A rising star in philosophy examines the cultural, social, and scientific interpretations of love to answer one of our most enduring questions What is love?"
+description: A rising star in philosophy examines the cultural, social, and scientific interpretations of love to answer one of our most enduring questions What is love?
-started_at: "2024-02-14 13:45:00"
+started_at: '2024-02-14 13:45:00'
+category: Garden
 ---

 romantic mystique